k4kpk/k4kpk.github.io/sota-guides/Stratton Bald via Beech Gap (W4C_WM-020).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: N
 ---
-Trip-specific: Drive to Trailhead & Trail Guide
+Drive to Trailhead & Trail Guide - Stratton Bald via Beech Gap
 --------------------------------------------------------

 Note: The really good map for this area is a National Forest Service paper map titled "Joyce Kilmer-Slickrock Wilderness and Citico Creek Wilderness" subtitled "in the Nantahala and Cherokee National Forests".
 My copy says it was "compiled" in 1987.
 The National Geograpic "Trail Maps" IOS application also shows the Wolf Laurel trail and Wolf Laurel Road (AKA USFS-81F, which is 2WD drivable to Wolf Laurel Basin).